 Kishu lacquerware Kishu shikki

-Kishu Lacquerware, also known as Kuroe-nuri, is produced around the Kuro-e region northwest of Kainan City, in Wakayama Prefecture .
-The characteristics of Kishu Lacquerware are its simplicity, durability, and practicality.
-Kishu Lacquerware articles have been popular as household goods since the Edo Period, and are also famous for their random patterning made by the vermillion surface wearing away to reveal the black undercoat.
-This effect is said to have originated from negoro-nuri, which was made by the monks of Negoro-dera Temple in Iwade City, Wakayama Prefecture.
-They produced articles such as dining tables, bowls, trays and small shrines which were used at the temple.
-As they were simple articles for daily use, their finish was a coating of vermillion lacquer over a black lacquer undercoat.
-Over time and with use, the vermillion lacquer surface would gradually wear away, revealing patches of the black lacquer undercoat; the surprising random nature of the process was considered part of the charm of negoro-nuri.
+Kishu lacquerware, also known as kuroe-nuri, is produced around the Kuro-e region northwest of the city of Kainan, Wakayama prefecture.
+This craft is simple, durable, and practical and has been popular as a household good since the Edo period (1603-1868).
+Kishu lacquerware is known for patterning made by the vermilion surface wearing away to reveal a black undercoat.
+This effect is said to have originated from negoro-nuri, made by the monks of Negoro-ji Temple in the nearby city of Iwade.
+Items such as dining tables, bowls, trays, and small shrines were produced for use at the temple.
+As the pieces were for daily use, they had a simple coating of vermillion lacquer over a black lacquer undercoat.
+Over time and with use, the vermillion lacquer surface would gradually wear away, revealing patches of the black lacquer undercoat.
+The unintentional nature of the process was considered part of negoro-nuri's charm.

-Kishu Lacquerware is said to have started in the Muromachi Period when woodturners from the Kishu region began producing shibuji (persimmon juice and lampblack) bowls.
-This craft was shaped and influenced by these shibuji bowls, in addition to the practical negoro-nuri articles made by monks such as dining tables, bowls, trays and small shrines which are used at the temple, influenced and shaped Kishu Lacquerware.
-In 1585, due to Hideyoshi TOYOTOMI’s attack on Negoro-dera Temple, the monks who produced lacquerware escaped and settled in Kuro-e, stimulating the rise of lacquerware production around the region.
-Kishu Lacquerware greatly developed as household goods during the Edo Period under the protection of the Kishu domain (present day Wakayama and southern Mie prefectures).
+Kishu lacquerware is said to have started in the Muromachi period (1336-1573) when woodturners from the Kishu region (present day Wakayama) began producing shibuji (persimmon juice and lampblack) bowls.
+This craft was shaped and influenced by these shibuji bowls, in addition to practical negoro-nuri pieces made by monks.
+In 1585, due to feudal lord and warrior, Hideyoshi TOYOTOMI’s attack on Negoro-ji Temple, the monks who produced lacquerware were forced to leave and settle in Kuro-e, leading to the rise of lacquerware production around that area.
+Kishu lacquerware greatly developed as a household good during the Edo period under the financial sponsorship of the Kishu domain (present day Wakayama and southern Mie prefectures).

-Subsequently, hard joinery such as dining tables were successfully produced in 1826, and articles decorated with maki-e designs started appearing around 1852 to 1860 (Ansei Period).
-Kishu Lacquerware lost the protection of the Kishu Domain following the Meiji Restoration, but gradually revived once full-scale trading with foreign countries started in 1870.
-Furthermore, chinkin decorative techniques were introduced in 1879, and maki-e artists were invited from Kyoto to improve existing maki-e techniques in 1898.
-Kawari-nuri techniques such as tendo-nuri, silk-nuri and kinko-nuri were invented during the Showa Period, thus continuing the development of the innovative Kishu Lacquerware.
+Subsequently, items such as dining tables were successfully produced in 1826, and articles decorated with maki-e designs started appearing around the years 1852-1860.
+Kishu lacquerware lost the financial backing of the Kishu domain following the Meiji Restoration in 1869, but gradually revived once full-scale trading with foreign countries started in the following year.
+Furthermore, chinkin* designs were introduced in 1879, and maki-e artists were invited from Kyoto to improve existing techniques in 1898.
+Many kawari-nuri or free patterning techniques were invented during the Showa period (1926-1989), thus continuing the development of Kishu lacquerware.

 General Production Process